About Our Cancer and Blood Disorders Research

 The Aflac Cancer and Blood Disorders Center of Children's Healthcare of Atlanta is uniquely positioned to leverage the vast knowledge and capabilities in Atlanta through collaborative relationships with Emory University School of Medicine, Winship Cancer Institute at Emory University, Georgia Institute of Technology, Morehouse School of Medicine and the Centers for Disease Control and Prevention (CDC).
 Working together, we continuously seek cures for the most challenging childhood oncologic and hematologic conditions.

-As one of the most active institutions in the country in terms of pediatric clinical trial enrollment, Children’s offers patients access to more than 340 clinical studies available for patients, 28 Aflac investigator-initiated clinical trials, and over 675 study enrollments in 2022.
+As one of the most active institutions in the country in terms of pediatric clinical trial enrollment, Children’s offers patients access to more than 330 clinical studies available for patients, and 34 Aflac investigator-initiated clinical trials.
 We have some of the most novel diagnostic. and treatment options in the country, through our clinical research program.
 Our physicians participate—and often hold leadership roles—in all of the major national collaborative research consortia geared toward the early clinical development of promising therapies for cancer and blood disorders, including:

 Our goal is to provide an open clinical trial for every child we treat, making innovative care accessible to our patients who need it most.
 We also serve as a referral center for patients from across Georgia and throughout the U.S. who might not otherwise have access to Phase 1 and 2 trials.